fionachiaraviglio/lovepons/_pages/privacypolicy.md

 If you have any questions about this Privacy Policy, You can contact us:

-- By visiting this page on our website: [https://www.fionachiaraviglio.com/contact](https://www.fionachiaraviglio.com/contact)
+- By sending us an email at: loveponshelp@gmail.com